The Erasmus+ programme

 Teachers are always very excited at the end.
 International training courses really are a good means to bring back motivation and satisfaction in a teacher’s daily work…

-Due to this, a school will not risk losing its funding because a foreign partner withdrew its participation in the project.
+Due to this, a school will not risk losing its funding because a foreign partner withdrew from the project.
+Moreover, similarly to all other projects within Key Action 1, it is possible to plan school exchanges on a regular basis throughout the course of five years, benefiting from the Erasmus Accreditation.

 >> Discover more about the Erasmus+ KA1